tangowhiskylima/SOC/README.md

 A home lab that simulates a network of DMZ, WAN and LAN.
 DMZ contains a Cowrie Honeypot, LAN consists of an ELK stack within an Ubuntu 22.04 VM with a Win10 VM.
 WAN will be simulated via the host machine and running a pfSense firewall VM to simulate the necessary network segmentation.
+This project runs multiple VMs at the same time so it is recommended to have at least 24GB to 32GB of RAM for smooth operations.

 # Updates in progress